ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 This simplifies operator implementations and consumers.

 #### Events cannot be sent recursively

+Just like RAC guarantees that [events will not be received concurrently](#events-are-serial), it also guarantees that they won’t be received recursively.
+As a consequence, operators and observers _do not_ need to be reentrant.

+If an event is sent upon a signal from a thread that is _already processing_ a previous event from that signal, deadlock will result.
+This is because recursive signals are usually programmer error, and the determinacy of a deadlock is preferable to nondeterministic race conditions.

+When a recursive signal is explicitly desired, the recursive event should be time-shifted, with an operator like `delay()`, to ensure that it isn’t sent from an already-running event handler.

 #### Events are sent synchronously by default

 ## The `Signal` contract